dbuenzli/otfm/README.md

 The resulting binaries are in `_build/test`:

 - `test.byte` tests the library, nothing should fail.
-- `otfdump.native`, dumps file information on stdout, invoke with `--help` for more information.
+- `otfpp.native`, pretty prints OpenType files invoke with `--help` for more information.